tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 # => Now browse to http://localhost:4000
 ```

-The principle [GitHub Pages] documentation has improved significant, but there
+The principle [GitHub Pages] documentation had improved significantly, but there
 are still some issues.
-The main contents page suggests a reasonable narrative,
+The main contents page suggested a reasonable narrative,
-the individual articles lack the navigation links to make that narrative easy to
+but the individual articles lacked the navigation links to make that narrative
-follow.
-There were many internal links pointing to very similar looking pages.
+easy to follow.
+There were many internal links pointing to very similar looking
-I had to keep going back to the contents page to make sure I hadn't missed
+pages and I had to keep going back to the contents page to make sure I hadn't
-anything.
-This may all be due to an accumulation of features over time (GitHub
+missed anything.
+This may all be due to an accumulation of features over time
-Pages is not new) and some of the older guides are more straight-forward.
+(GitHub Pages is not new) and I found some of the older guides are more
+straight-forward.

 The [Jekyll] documentation was especially good--very simple and direct--although
 some of the more useful pages were a little hard to track down.